spencertipping/ni/doc/ni_by_example.md

 In addition to Perl, `ni` offers direct interfaces to Ruby and Lisp.
 While all three of the languages are useful and actively maintained, `ni` is written in Perl, and it is by far the most useful of the three.
 If you haven't learned Perl yet, but you're familiar with another scripting language, like Python or Ruby, I found [this course]() on Udemy useful for learning Perl's odd syntax.

-Anything you can run in Perl, you can run in `ni`; and as long as you have the necessary libraries installed on the machines on which `ni` is executing, you can access them as well.
+We'll start with the following `ni` spell.

 `$ ni /usr/share/dict/words rx40 r10 p'r substr(a, 0, 3), substr(a, 3, 3), substr(a, 6)'`

-The output here will be machine-dependent (on what words are in your `/usr/share/dict/words/`), but you should have 2 columns with up to 3 letters in each column, and one column with the remaining letters of each word.
+The output here will depend on the contents of your `/usr/share/dict/words/`, but you should have 3 columns; the first 3 letters of each word, the second 3 letters of each word, and any remaining letters.
+On my machine it looks like this:

 ```
 aba     iss     ed